pinterest/ktlint/README.md

 - No empty (`{}`) class bodies
 - No spaces around range (`..`) operator
 - No newline before (binary) `+` & `-`, `*`, `/`, `%`, `&&`, `||`
+- No wildcard `import`s
 - When wrapping chained calls `.`, `?.` and `?:` should be placed on the next line
 - When a line is broken at an assignment (`=`) operator the break comes after the symbol
 - When class/function signature doesn't fit on a single line, each parameter must be on a separate line
 - Consistent string templates (`$v` instead of `${v}`, `${p.v}` instead of `${p.v.toString()}`)
 - Consistent order of modifiers
 - Consistent spacing after keywords, commas; around colons, curly braces, parens, infix operators, comments, etc
-- Newline at the end of each file (not enabled by default, but recommended) (set `insert_final_newline=true` in .editorconfig to enable (see [EditorConfig](#editorconfig) section for more)).
+- Newline at the end of each file (enabled by default) (set `insert_final_newline=false` in .editorconfig to disable (see [EditorConfig](#editorconfig) section for more)).
+- Imports ordered in alphabetic order with no spaces between major groups

 ## Experimental rules
 New rules will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.

-- Indentation formatting
+- Indentation formatting - respects `.editorconfig` `indent_size` with no continuation indent
-- Import ordering

-## Disabled rules
-- No wildcard `import`s
-- Annotation formatting
+- Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines
 - No underscores in package names
-- Braces required for if/else statements
+- Braces required for multiline if/else statements
-- Multi-line lambdas must name `it` param

 ## EditorConfig